agilgur5/django-api-decorators/README.md

 _This was originally used in an older Django 1.5 codebase with Python 2.7._

+Should work with Django 1.x with Python 2.7 and Python 3.x
+- The `@require_auth` decorator will have some problems with Django 2.x as `request.user.is_authenticated()` has been removed and replaced with `request.user.is_authenticated`
+- Likely works with Django 0.95-0.99 as well, didn't check any earlier versions' release notes
 - `2to3` shows that there is nothing to change, so should be compatible with Python 3.x
 - Have not confirmed if this works with earlier versions of Python.

 Please submit a PR or file an issue if you have a compatibility problem or have confirmed compatibility on versions.